 It is important that your letter is professional-looking, contains no errors, is polite and respectful, and includes all the information an employer will need to decide whether to consider offering you a work experience placement.

-The three model letters below can be downloaded and changed by you for your own details.
+The two model letters below can be downloaded and changed by you for your own details.

 Still not sure?
-Check our FAQs below before asking Mrs Rice!
+Check our FAQs below before asking your tutor!

 Have you heard back from the people I have written to?

-As soon as I hear I will let you tutor know, either by email, or if the employer has sent it back I will put a copy of the Employer Risk Assessment in your tutors pigeonhole.
+As soon as we hear we will let your tutor know, either by email, or if the employer has sent it back we will put a copy of the Employer Risk Assessment in your tutor’s pigeonhole.

 What form do I put with my letter?

 The Employer Risk Assessment, your tutor should have copies.

 I have found a placement, what do I do now?

 Let your tutor know the details, contact name, company name, address and telephone number.
 They will then arrange a Health and Safety check and send out confirmation to the employer.